Frany022/Gcode-Interpreter/README.md

 # Gcode-Interpreter
-This project is the part of my semester project in the 4th semester on University of Southern Denmark
+This project is the part of my semester project in the 4th semester at University of Southern Denmark